chrisjen83/k3s-labs/deploy-photo-album/README.md

 ```

-Look for the line which has the name of your app you deployed photo-album.
+Look for the line which has the name of your app you deployed.
 You will notice that the service **TYPE** is LoadBalancer and the **EXTERNAL-IP** is an address on the 192.168.11.x/24 network and the PORT is 5000.

 Great lets load this web page from your laptop and start uploading photo's to your album.
+Your address will be http://192.168.11.x:5000